hydroffice/hyo2_qc/docs/user_manual_survey_scan_designated.rst

     :align: center
     :alt: logo

-    First example of unnecessary designation.
+    Second example of unnecessary designation.

-2. No sounding designated within 2mm at survey scale that is more shoal.
+3. In addition, no sounding shall be designated that is within 2 mm at the scale of the survey (i.e., 20 m for 1:10,000 scale) of another shoaler sounding.

 As shown in the example in :numref:`ex2_ds`, at the survey scale of 1:20,000, there is a more shoal sounding designated (51 feet) approximately 31 meters away, which is within 2mm at survey scale (40 meters), thus the designated sounding of 53 feet is not necesssary.